Card

 Both cards and lists are common UI elements, and their usage depends on the specific design goals and content organization needs.
 When grouping repeatable information, use the following guidelines to decide which component is more suitable for your scenario.

-Use List to group simply structured content, without interactive elements.
+Use List to group simply structured content, such as text and images.

 Grouping